 But "roughly" is the key to this mystery.

 Caribou is quite offset, sitting at 68 degrees west – just a few miles from Canadian towns in the Atlantic time zone that would be an hour ahead.
-So those living just a short drive away to the east in New Brunswick, Canada, don't see the sun crack the horizon until around 5:40 a.m.
-If we wanted Caribou's clocks to be more accurate to sun position, they should be in a time zone that is about 30 minutes ahead of Eastern Daylight Time.
-Then, daylight would come at 5:10 a.m.
+So those living just a short drive away to the east in New Brunswick, Canada, don't see the sun dip below the horizon until around 4:43 p.m.
+If we wanted Caribou's clocks to be more accurate to the sun's position, they should be in a time zone that is about 30 minutes ahead of Eastern Standard Time.
+Then, dusk would set in at 4:13 p.m.

 Meanwhile, Seattle is at 122 degrees west, nearly centered in the Pacific time zone.
-Clocks there are just about on perfect time for the solar position – solar noon in June is just 7 minutes off from matching actual noon.
-(Though technically, it's an hour and 7 minutes off because of the artificial hour-ahead adjustment for Daylight Saving Time.)
-Seattle's sunrise in mid-June?
-Right around 5:10 a.m.
+Clocks there are just about on perfect time for the solar position – solar noon in December is just 7 minutes off from matching actual noon.
+Seattle's sunset in early December: 4:17 p.m., only 4 minutes later than Caribou's would be if its time zone was offset by 30 minutes to more closely align it with the sun.

-No. East and west timekeeping quirks aside, being farther north in the Northern Hemisphere while approaching the summer solstice means your days are indeed longer than those to your south.
-Seattle makes up the difference in the late evening.
-Sunset on June 15 in Caribou is 8:28 p.m., but it’s not until 9:11 p.m. in Seattle.
+No. East and west timekeeping quirks aside, being farther north in the Northern Hemisphere while approaching the winter solstice means your days are indeed shorter than those to your south.
+Caribou makes up the difference in the morning.
+Sunrise on the winter solstice – coming up on Dec.
+21 – in Caribou is at 7:14 a.m., but it’s not until 40 minutes later in Seattle at 7:54 a.m.

-That means despite the later start, Seattle does have 7 minutes more daylight than Caribou in mid-June, and all is right with the sunlit planetary world.
+That means despite the earlier sunset, Caribou does have about 6 minutes more daylight than Seattle in December, and all is right with the sunlit planetary world.

 (For more maps and charts that show the differences between sunrise and sunset times across the continent, check out Dr. Brian Brettschneider's blog.)